 A3 problem solving is a Lean approach to reporting issues and presenting ways of addressing them.
-The simple method, developed by Toyota, bases on documenting a problem, together with its current outcome and a suggested change, on a single sheet of A3 paper (420x297mm) giving it the name.
-It’s used to make a process change proposal, to report on project status, or solve a problem.
+The simple method, developed by Toyota, bases on documenting a problem, together with its current outcome and a suggested change, on a single sheet of A3 paper (420x297mm), giving it the name.
+You can use it to make a process change proposal, report on project status, or solve a problem.

-A3 is based on the Plan-Do-Check-Act cycle.
+A3 takes from the Plan-Do-Check-Act cycle.
 Though it appears to be a step-by-step process, the method tends to be used iteratively, with the problem and solution sections being cyclically updated.

 Taiichi Ōno of Toyota was known for not appreciating reports longer than one page, which helped the proliferation of the A3 approach within the automotive giant’s offices.
-A3 is similar to the 8D report, which is also widespread in the automotive industry, even if it is usually more used in complaints management.
-Furthermore, the ability to quickly discern what a problem is and to understand its solution is true to Lean values.
+A3 is similar to the 8D report also widespread in the automotive industry, though typically for complaints management.
+Furthermore, the ability to quickly discern a problem and understand its solution is innate to Lean values.

-Lean emphasizes visualization, with examples in value stream mapping and Kanban’s workflow visualization, making a single-page report presenting what is going on was a welcome addition to a Lean operation.
+Lean emphasizes visualization, with examples in value stream mapping and Kanban’s workflow visualization.
+That made a single-page report presenting what is going on was a welcome addition to a Lean operation.

-It is through a company’s common use of A3s to solve all problems and plan initiatives, that they in effect start to operate an A3 system thinking methodology to address difficulties, plan change, innovate, and curate logical reasoning, rooted in the company’s current needs.
+Through shared use of A3s to solve all problems and plan initiatives, companies can start to operate an A3 system thinking methodology: address difficulties, suggest change, innovate, and curate logical reasoning rooted in the current needs.

 Why use the A3 approach to solving problems?

-Understandably, some reports and proposals must contain hundreds of pages of data, and they have their place in a business environment.
-But imagine the value and advantage that distilling this information to 1 page has, and consider how much faster decisions can be made, based on that.
-Besides the time savings, the opportunity to use the systematic approach of PDCA supplements the problem-solving skills required to propose good solutions.
+Understandably, some reports and proposals must contain extensive amounts of data, and they have their place in a business environment.
+But imagine the value and advantage that distilling this information to 1 page has.
+Consider how much faster decisions can be made based on that.
+Besides the time savings, the opportunity to use the systematic approach of PDCA supplements the problem-solving skills required to propose accurate solutions.